FAFSA FAQ

 After your FAFSA is processed, you will receive an FSS.
 How you receive your FSS depends on whether you provided a valid email address when you submitted your FAFSA (either online or by paper).

-• If you completed your FAFSA online but did not provide an email address or provided an invalid email address, you will receive an FSS acknowledgment in the U.S. Mail.
-To make changes or updates to your FSS results, you will need to go to FAFSA on the Web.
+- If you completed your FAFSA online but did not provide an email address or provided an invalid email address, you will receive an FSS acknowledgment in the U.S. Mail.
+To make changes or updates to your FSS results, you will need to go to the official FAFSA website.

 The FSS contains a summary of the information you provided on your FAFSA and identifies your Student Aid Index (SAI).
 The schools that you listed on your FAFSA will receive the information you submitted and use this information to determine your eligibility for financial aid.